JoannaBy/DHSI-Stylometry/exercises.md

 # Stylo exercises
-This is a selection of a few exercises to practise working with 'stylo' on your own.
+This is an early selection of a few exercises to practise working with 'stylo' on your own.
 Whether you're participating in one of our training sessions or learn on your own, feel free to use them.

 ## Data
 You can use your own corpus (highly recommended!) or one of the open access corpora we prepared and share on our github.
 At the moment you can choose between [A Short Collection of British Fiction](https://github.com/computationalstylistics/A_Small_Collection_of_British_Fiction), [100 English Novels](https://github.com/computationalstylistics/100_english_novels) or [100 Polish Novels](https://github.com/computationalstylistics/100_polish_novels).
 The only files you need for these exercises are the ones in your "corpus" folder.
+Note also that you can use only a selection of texts from the corpus, which might be a good idea if you're working on a less powerful computer.

 ## References & help
 If you get stuck, use our [training presentation](https://computationalstylistics.github.io/stylo_nutshell/) or more thorough materials: